 It is essential for property investors to always seek expert guidance on what they can claim to ensure they are not missing out on valuable deductions and risk getting it wrong.

-If you would like further information on how these changes may impact you and how simple it is to reap the maximum reward from your investment property, contact the expert team at BMT on 1300 728 726 .
-Alternatively, visit the BMT website to request a quote and discover how the expert team at BMT can help you to find and maximise legitimate tax deductions from your investment property and ultimately increase your cash flow.
+If you would like further information on how these changes may impact you and how simple it is to reap the maximum reward from your investment property, contact us on 1300 728 726 .
+Alternatively, request a quote and discover how we can help you to find and maximise legitimate tax deductions from your investment property and ultimately increase your cash flow.